frederikcallens/cloud-native-practical/lab-05-persistence/README.md

 ## SQL Client (Optional)

-To interact with our database it's convenient to use a SQL client for troubleshooting and interacting with our data.
+To interact with our database it's convenient to use a SQL com.ezgroceries.shoppinglist.client for troubleshooting and interacting with our data.
 For example in Intellij we can easily set-up a datasource to connect to our local Postgres instance:

 ![](intellij-datasource.png)